May 05, 2023

 - TeamViewer.
 This tool lets you test your website’s speed from multiple global locations.
 TeamViewer is easy to use thanks to its user-friendly interface and visual performance report.
 Its web monitoring basic plan starts at $10.90/month.

-Consider these tips when analyzing and monitoring web performance:
+Consider these tips when monitoring web performance:

 - Aim for the best possible performance score on the analytics tool.
 However, not getting a perfect score doesn’t mean your site’s overall performance is poor.